CameronFox01/myWebsite/myWebsite/README.md

 + Contact Page

 ### Break down of each Section
+#### Home Page
+The **Home Page** will be what the user see's when they first enter the website.
+It is also where they will be taken back to after a submition has been made.
+It will give a break down as to what the website is about and it will explain each sections with a hyper link to connect to each page of the website.

 #### About Me
 The **About Me** page will be focused around who I am.
 It will cover things such as a short introduction as to who I am. one to two sentences max.
 It will then cover what got me into **Computer Science** what my areas of intreset will be.